 Almost all covers made by the foundry were found at the houses built in 1928-1929 by the Proletarka Factory Improvement Fund for Workers.
 However, the one pictured was found near the old barracks in the town of Pushkino near Moscow.

-"Gidrotekhstroy" was the State Union's Trust for Hydrotechnic Structures, operated under the supervision of the Supreme Soviet of the National Economy (VSNKh) of the USSR, and established on December 31, 1929 with the office located in Moscow.
+"Gidrotekhstroy" was the State Union's Trust for Hydrotechnic Structures, operated under the supervision of the Supreme Soviet of the National Economy (VSNKh), their office located in Moscow, and established on December 31, 1929.
 The Trust designed dams, ports, harbors, canals, carried out projects of river regulation and dam strengthening.
 In July 1930, their project department was transferred to the unified trust Spetsstroyproekt, which soon began to design the Moscow-Volga Canal.
-In 1935 "Gidrotehstroy" was closed.
+In 1935 the office was closed.
 The cover was discovered near the campus at Sokol, built in the years 1929-35.

 The covers issued by the trust "UralSibSpetsStroy" were encountered in the courtyard in First Mashinostroyeniya Street.
 The trust was formed by decree from the People's Commissariat of Heavy Industry (NKTP) of the USSR on January 24, 1938.
 It was assigned for conducting hydrotechnic construction and installation works in the Ural-Siberian region.
 In 1941 it was turned into special construction and assembly unit, in January 1946 merged with other units and renamed Uralspecstroy, existed under that name until 1979, when it was renamed back again, but that's another story.